-Are you interested in a healthcare career?
-Do you enjoy working with patients, but don’t necessarily want to administer direct hands-on care?
-Then a career as a pharmacy technician may be right for you.
+Does a career in healthcare appeal to you?
+Perhaps you enjoy working with patients but don’t necessarily want to administer hands-on treatment.
+A career as a pharmacy technician could be exactly what you’re looking for.

 Key Skills for a Successful Career as a Pharmacy Technician

-- Attention to detail since you will be filling prescriptions and working with chemical and drug names
+- Attention to detail as you will be filling prescriptions and working with chemical and drug names

-- Background in chemistry, biology or health education
+- Basic knowledge of chemistry, biology, or health education

 - Familiarity with medical terminology and scientific terms used in pharmacy